-Since the 2008 assessment (Yap et al., 2009), detailed dispersion modelling has been undertaken using ADMS 4.2 for the area in South Wales where exceedences of the annual mean target value of 20 ng/m3 have been measured.
-This small scale modelling has been used to assess the likely magnitude and spatial scale of the exceedence.
+Since the 2008 (Yap et al., 2009) and 2009 (Walker et al., 2011) assessments, detailed dispersion modelling has been undertaken using ADMS 4.2 for the area in South Wales where exceedances of the annual mean target value of 20 ng/m3 have been measured.
+This small scale modelling has been used to assess the likely magnitude and spatial scale of the exceedance.

-The emission of nickel from the relevant industrial point source was taken as 157.57 kg/year, emitted from nine locations across the complex (data provided by industrial operator).
+The emission of nickel from the relevant industrial point source was taken as 89.93 kg/year for 2010, emitted from seven locations across the complex (data provided by industrial operator).
+This annual emission took into account recent abatement measures put in place at the industrial point source.
 Building effects were included in the model, and a 6km x 6km area was extracted from a single 20km x 20km Land-Form PANORAMA® tile to model the topographical effects of the valley.
 The height of the terrain was specified at the centre of each 50m x 50m grid square.

-Figure 2.16 shows the modelled ambient concentration estimates resulting from the point source emissions.
-The distribution of Ni concentrations from the point source are strongly influenced by the terrain in the area, as can be seen in Figure 2.16 - the Swansea Valley runs south-west to north-east through the village of Pontardawe, where the point source is located.
+Figure 2.22 shows the modelled ambient concentration estimates on a 20m x 20m grid resulting from the point source emissions.
+The distribution of Ni concentrations from the point source are strongly influenced by the terrain in the area, as can be seen in Figure 2.22 - the Swansea Valley runs south-west to north-east through the village of Pontardawe, where the point source is located.

-The conclusions from this dispersion modelling study are that there was an exceedence of the target value for Ni in both the South Wales and Swansea urban area zones in 2009, and this exceedence was likely to have extended over a spatial area of relevance to the directive (at least 250m x 250m for industrial locations).
+The conclusions from this dispersion modelling study are that there was an exceedance of the target value for Ni in both the South Wales and Swansea urban area zones in 2010 (as in 2009), and this exceedance was likely to have extended over a spatial area of relevance to the directive (at least 250m x 250m for industrial locations).

-The source apportionment and scatter graphs in the sections above do not include the contribution to ambient concentrations at the Pontardawe site from the identified local industrial source.
-The addition of this contribution brings the total modelled concentration up to 32.2 ng/m3.
+The source apportionment and scatter graphs in the sections above do not include the contribution to ambient concentrations at the Pontardawe Tawe Terrace site from the identified local industrial source.
+The addition of this contribution brings the total modelled concentration up to 60.42 ng/m3, which is reasonably good agreement with the measured annual mean concentration of 50 ng/m3.

-Emission abatement at the relevant plant is currently (2010) being improved in order to reduce the impact of these emissions on local ambient air quality.
+Further emission abatement at the relevant plant is in place (2011) in order to reduce the impact of these emissions on local ambient air quality.
 Further modelling work will be undertaken following the completion of the installation of the improved abatement and subsequent emission measurements.

-The Pontardawe monitoring site is located south-west of the point source, and a new monitoring location, which will be located downwind of the site under a prevailing southwesterly wind (north-east of the point source), is currently under consideration.
+The Pontardawe Tawe Terrace monitoring site is located south-west of the point source, and a new monitoring location, which will be located downwind of the site under a prevailing south-westerly wind (north-east of the point source), is currently being finalised.